itme-brain/nixos/README.md

-# MyNix ❄️👨‍💻

-My personal NixOS stash🔥
+# My NixOS Configurations ❄️👨‍💻

+My modular NixOS🔥

+The `user` directory is where you can customize user configurations, the system is configured to grab all attributes defined in here.

 The `sysConfig`🖥️ directory contains subdirectories for each of my machines